 The History of Boomerang

 Boomerang was registered as a company in 1976 by two young enthusiasts and entrepreneurs from Stockholm, Kenneth Andram and Peter Wilton.
 Right from the outset, they drew up plans for a Scandinavian brand of premium quality casual clothes.
 The first spring collection presented a range of piqués, cotton shirts, oxford shirts, cord and canvas trousers solid or in stripes.
-Clothes that to this day still form the basis of the Boomerang range and style that we call Scandinavian Preppy.
+Clothes that to this day still form the basis of the Boomerang range.

 The first Boomerang store was opened in Örebro at the end of the 80's, followed shortly afterwards by the first store in Stockholm with a revered Birger Jarlsgatan address.
 A series of stores in Gothenburg, Malmö and Jönköping then followed in quick succession.